step-/find-n-run/usr/share/doc/findnrun/plugin.md

 The first column of the list view displays the tap-record icon-filename.
 If the icon-filename value is null, findnrun displays the source default icon set by `ICON_<icon-id>`.
 If also the default icon is null findnrun displays an empty cell.

-A word of caution: since gtkdialog can't display streaming data, a tap-command must close its output stream for gtkdialog to start populating the search list view.
+Caveat: since gtkdialog can't display streaming data, a tap-command must close its output stream for gtkdialog to start populating the search list view.

 **Paginating Search Results**